SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/06-Summary.md

 ## In this lesson you learned:

-- The SOLID Principles are the most important principles of Object-oriented programming
+- The SOLID Principles are **the most important principles** of Object-oriented programming
-  - Applying them makes our applications easier to maintain and extend
+  - applying them makes our applications easier to maintain and extend

-- Dependency Injection is a popular design pattern
+- Dependency Injection is a **popular** design pattern
-  - Allows us to inject dependencies in different components
+  - allows us to **inject dependencies** in different components

 ```js
 import { Injectable } from "@angular/core";